chrisChatzi/websql-json/README.md

     Default value for descr will be the same as the name of the database.
     Default value for size is 500000.
 Its maximum value is 52428000. name field is mandatory.

-    **If you call the _connect_ method at start, you do not need to include the name field on the transactions.**

 **Create:**

 Use this method in order create a table